Eastern Orthodox Church in Germany

 The Eastern Orthodox Church has a presence in Germany.
 With up to 2 million adherents, the Church is Germany's third-largest Christian denomination after Roman Catholicism and the Evangelical Church in Germany (EKD).
 It has grown due to immigration from Eastern Europe, especially Romania, Greece, the former Soviet Union, and the former Yugoslavia.

+According to the 2011 census, 2% of the population identified as Orthodox, although this encompasses a number of different churches.